Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: Introduction

-The zero-dispersion result \eqref{eq:SD_vlf_rate} does not extend to the case of common-message discrete memoryless broadcast channels (CM-DMBC) considered in this paper when only stop feedback is available.
-Specifically, we showed in \cite{Trillingsgaard2015} that the dispersion of this channel can be positive when VLSF codes are used.
-More precisely, there exist CM-DMBCs for which the second term in the asymptotic expansion of the maximum coding rate is of order $1/\sqrt{\ell}$ (cf. \eqref{eq:SD_vlf_rate}).
+When only stop feedback is available, the zero-dispersion result~\eqref{eq:SD_vlf_rate} does not necessarily hold for the common-message discrete memoryless broadcast channels (CM-DMBC) considered in this paper.
+Specifically, we showed in~\cite{Trillingsgaard2015} that there exist CM-DMBCs for which the second term in the asymptotic expansion of the maximum coding rate achievable with VLSF codes is of order $1/\sqrt{\ell}$ (cf. \eqref{eq:SD_vlf_rate}).
 Our analysis in \cite{Trillingsgaard2015} is limited to the two-user case and relies on the restrictive assumption that there exists a unique input distribution $P^*$ that simultaneously maximizes $I(P,W_1)$ and $I(P,W_2)$.
 Furthermore, the upper and lower bounds on the maximum coding rate provided in \cite{Trillingsgaard2015} do not match up to the second order.
 In this paper, we refine the results obtained in \cite{Trillingsgaard2015} and extend them to a broader class of common-message broadcast channels.